Interning for the Molokai Dispatch

 About the Dispatch

-The Molokai Dispatch, now in its 25th year, is the oldest and only paper in print on Molokai (yes, there were three at one time).
+The Molokai Dispatch, in print since 1985, is the oldest and only paper in print on Molokai (yes, there were three at one time).
 The Dispatch is operated on the belief that media can inspire positive change an empowerment within small communities.
 This is why you’ll find news in the Molokai Dispatch that focuses on youth, culture, history, leadership and community voice – the foundation of a healthy community.

 The Dispatch serves as the voice of the island by gathering and disseminating information, inspiring new ideas, and encouraging dialogue for the empowerment and action of community.
 While the Dispatch is a “hyper-local” small town, independent paper, we also embrace electronic media.
-We run a thriving website (www.TheMolokaiDispatch.com), and update our Facebook page and twitter account daily for our faithful followers.
+We run a thriving website (TheMolokaiDispatch.com), and update our Facebook page, Instagram and Twitter accounts regularly for our faithful followers.

 Only 38 miles long and 10 miles wide, with a population of just over 7,000, Molokai boasts neither a building taller than a palm tree nor a single traffic light.
 The island has remained isolated from the tourism stampede that’s taken over much of Hawaii, thanks to the fiercely protective and politically active residents of the island.
 It is one of the most culturally rich islands left in Hawaii, with a largely native Hawaiian population.
 For a tiny island in the middle of the Pacific, there’s a lot going on.
 Molokai has become a hot- bed for sustainable agriculture, politics and Hawaiian culture.